-The percentage allocation for undiscovered regional exploration dry hole rates was estimated using an updated EIA well count file.
-The percentage is determined by the average footage drilled from 2010 for each corresponding region.
-Undiscovered regional exploration dry hole rates calculate the rate for the first well drilled in an exploration project.
+The percentage allocation for undiscovered regional exploration dryhole rates was estimated using an updated EIA well count file.
+The percentage is determined by the average footage drilled in 2010 for each corresponding region.
+Undiscovered regional exploration dryhole rates calculate the rate for the first well drilled in an exploration project.
 The formula for the percentage is given below:

-Undiscovered Exploration = Exploration Dry hole / (Exploration Gas + Exploration Oil) (2.B-39)
+Undiscovered Exploration = Exploration Dryhole / (Exploration Gas + Exploration Oil) (2.B-38)